Legal Software Systems: Document Management vs. Practice Management

 The Digital Divide: Examining Legal Software Systems

-Do you cringe when you hear non-lawyers discuss “charging” someone with a tort?
-If you point it out, odds are they will not appreciate the distinction between criminal and civil violations.
-But there is a difference.
-Similarly, there are countless attorneys and law firms who believe that practice management and document management are interchangeable terms and synonymous forms of legal software systems and law firm management software.
+There are countless attorneys and law firms who believe that practice management and document management are interchangeable terms and synonymous forms of legal software systems and law firm management software.
 But they too are different, as you will see below.

 Legal document management helps you…well, manage your legal documents.
 This includes not only records such as contracts and court filings, but also work product such as emails, case notes, and the like.
 Do you already have a document storage system?
 Sure you do.
 Any central hub or shared drive that multiple members of your team can access constitutes a document storage system.
 But just as document management is not practice management, document storage is not document management.